 Want to discern your place in God's global mission?
 We desire to help you as you seek to model your life after the faithful witness of Jesus Christ and the saints, as told in Revelation.

 Join us December 27-31, 2018 for InterVarsity's triennial missions conference to be held in St. Louis, MO.
-Registration is already open and you want to register as early as possible to lock in the lowest pricing.
-To learn more and sign up for updates, go to Urbana.org.
+Can't join us in person?
+Go to Urbana.org to learn more about live streaming, find Instagram feeds, download the Urbana app and more.

 Meet Us in the GFM Lounge